grid.atomgrid module

 Return the degree of each angular grid at each radial point.

-rgrid (OneDGrid, optional) – The (1-dimensional) radial grid representing the radius of spherical grids.
+rgrid (OneDGrid, optional) – The 1D radial grid representing the radius of spherical grids.
+If None, a default radial grid (PowerRTransform of UniformInteger grid) for the give atnum is constructed.

-center (ndarray(3,), optional, keyword-only argument) – Cartesian coordinates of the grid center.
+center (ndarray(3,), optional) – Cartesian coordinates of the grid center.
 If None, the origin is used.

 Initialize AtomGrid class that splits radial sections into sectors which specified degrees.